 переходить / перейти - to go across, to turn

 приходить / прийти - to arrive, to come

 проходить / пройти - to go by, to go past

 сходить / сойти - to go down, decend

 уходить / уйти - to go from, to leave, depart

-OK, now here is the interesting bit: As these new verbs already indicate direction, they loose the concept of unidirectional or multi-directional that we learnt above.
+OK, now here is the interesting bit: As these new verbs already indicate a definite direction, they can not be multi-directional and they lose the concept of unidirectional or multi-directional that we learnt above.
 Instead the first word above is the imperfective aspect, and the 2nd is the perfective. (refer to the section on aspects for more info.).
 So in the present tense you will always use the first of these verbs above.

 This part is difficult.
 It is a good idea to have an understanding of how the pre-fixes work.
 If you hate grammar you could simply remember each word, for example входить = enter.
 However, if you do understand some of the concepts and you came accross a word like "влетать" you could work out that it meant "to fly in".

 Here are a couple of examples of how you could use the prefixes with different verbs:

 Самолёт прилетает в Москву. - The plane arrives (arrives by flying) in Moscow